vzat/comparing_images/docs/emmet/rotating_the_image.md

 ### getMatches()

 We will start by defining a Python function getRotationAngle() which takes one parameter, matches.
-This parameter should be the matches dictionary returned in the getMatches function defined by Vlad.
+This parameter should be the matches dictionary returned in the getMatches function defined by Vlad[1].

 ```python
 def getMatches(img1, img2):